nginx/unit-docs/source/howto.rst

 - :doc:`howto/bugzilla`: Launch Bugzilla with NGINX and Unit using PSGI.
 - :doc:`howto/grafana`: Use Unit to power Grafana's visual goodness.
 - :doc:`howto/jira`: Run a new Jira installation in Unit.
+- :doc:`howto/redmine`: Run your Redmine on Unit easily.
 - :doc:`howto/wordpress`: Set up WordPress with NGINX and Unit in a breeze.

 *************